Bonsai Tree care guide for beginners

 Applying Fertilizer

-4. For liquid fertilizers, use a watering can or sprayer for an even application; for granular types, sprinkle evenly across the soil.
+4. For liquid fertilizers, use a watering can or sprayer for even application; for granular types, sprinkle evenly across the soil.

 SeasonType of FertilizerFrequency